michelp/pgsodium/README.md

     ------------------------------------------------------------------
      ****************************************************************

 The secret key **cannot be accessed from sql**, ever.
+The only way to use the server secret key is to derive other keys from it shown in the next section.
 It is up to you to edit the script to get or generate the key however you want.
 Common patterns including prompting for the keys on boot, fetching them from an ssh server or managed cloud secret system, or using a command line tool to get them from a hardware security module.

 # Server Key Derivation